stephen-a-smith/CTCI_solutions/README.md

 # CTCI solutions
 Solutions to problems from the book Cracking the Coding Interview

-Solutions will be given in C, Rust, Python, Java, and Bash
+Solutions will be given in a variety of languages, both scriping languages and more traditionall programming languages

 A note on Bash:
   * Not all problems will be solved in Bash, because bash as a language isn't very well suited to complex data structures (Graphs, Linked Lists).